mriekkinen/openplacefinder/docs/guide.md

 In addition to the search area, we need to know your location, at least in general terms.
 If you enter a street address, we assume that's your location.
 On the other hand, if you enter the name of a wider area, such as a municipality, you may wish to update your location by right-clicking on the map and selecting *Set location*.
 Your location is indicated by a big blue marker.

+<img width="85" src="img/location-marker.png" />

 If you are concerned about the privacy implications of sharing your location, we would like to reassure you that your location will only be used locally, within your browser, to compute distances to points of interest.
 The author of this app has no way of knowing your precise location.
 However, the queries you make, including the boundaries of the search area, will appear in the server logs.
 These logs are not actively monitored, but they exist in case of abuse.
 Also, the autocomplete element (*Current map view*) is connected to an external API and they might log the street addresses you provide as input.

-<img width="85" src="img/location-marker.png" />

 ## Feature type selection

 Map features represent physical objects on the ground.
 OpenPlaceFinder supports a wide variety of feature types, but it works best with point-like features, such as buildings and smaller natural features.

 Each feature type is known by one unique name.
-Admittedly, in some cases, guessing the name used by the system to describe a given feature type can be challenging.
+Admittedly, in some cases, guessing the name used by the system can be challenging.
 Usually there are good reasons for a choice but, to a degree, it is a matter of convention agreed upon by the OpenStreetMap community.

 A few examples of convention include